RosterElf Logo

 Frequently asked questions

 • Typically the direct supervisor or manager who has visibility of the work performed.
 Large organisations may have a hierarchy: team leader reviews, then manager approves.
 The approver should have knowledge of the employee's actual work hours.
+Learn more about timesheets and implement approval workflows.

 • Aim to approve within 1-2 business days of submission to allow time for payroll processing.
 Set clear deadlines aligned with your payroll cycle.
 For example, if payroll processes on Wednesday, timesheets might be due Monday with approvals complete by Tuesday.
+Read about payroll cutoff best practices.

 • Document your concerns with specific examples.
 Investigate by comparing patterns, checking with other staff if appropriate, and reviewing any digital records (GPS, CCTV if available).
 Address concerns directly with the employee.
 For serious cases, follow your disciplinary procedure.
+Learn about identifying time theft and using GPS geofencing to prevent time theft.

 Regulatory sources